joshlapham/instacli/README.md

 Be sure to add your Instapaper API key to the script.

-`python instacli.py http://thoughtmaybe.com` or `thoughtmaybe.com` will add the URL to Instapaper and return a message.
+e.g. `python instacli.py http://thoughtmaybe.com` or `thoughtmaybe.com` will add the URL to Instapaper and return a message.